 It’s been about 60 years since the Troubles began in Northern Ireland, with the Good Friday Agreement of 1998 bringing much of the tension to an end.
 A sectarian conflict, arguably lasting centuries; its foundation on the colonisation and exploitation of Ireland since the Tudor period.
 A nation of six counties still occupied by Britain, the Troubles evidence how corrupt the justice system is.

-The case of Northern Ireland shows that there is no place for holding the military to account for the lives lost and discrimination experienced by Irish Catholics.
+The case of Northern Ireland shows that the military must be held to account for the lives lost and discrimination experienced by Irish Catholics.

 Conservative Party MP Johnny Mercer resigned from the role of Minister for Defence People and Veterans in protest against the exclusion of British Army soldiers who served in Northern Ireland from the Overseas Operations Bill.

 The Bill provided protection of prosecution in an enquiry into crimes committed by British Army veterans serving in other countries.
 Mercer, upon his resignation, said that he could not continue in this role due to the fact that “veterans are being sectioned, drinking themselves to death and dying well before their time, simply because the UK government cannot find the moral strength or courage we asked of them in bringing peace to Northern Ireland [by] finding a political solution to stop these appalling injustices”.